-The disclosure statement below sets out the manner in which the Company has applied the principles of the Code and the extent of compliance with Best Practices advocated therein pursuant to the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") throughout the financial year ended 31 December 2014.
+Pursuant to Paragraph 15.25 of the Listing Requirements of Bursa Malaysia Securities Berhad, the disclosure statement below sets out the manner in which the Company has applied the principles of the Code and the extent of compliance with Best Practices advocated therein pursuant to the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") throughout the financial year ended 31 December 2015.
 Where there are gaps in the Company's observation of any of the recommendations of the Code, these are disclosed herein with explanations.